walmartlabs/fruit-loops/README.md

 - `path` and `callback` will be ignored.
 The values passed to `navigate` will be used instead.
 - Adds the `poolSize` option used to specify the number of pages to create at once.
 - Adds `navigated(page, existingPage)` callback which is called after a page is reused.
 This should be used to notify the application that the path has changed, i.e. `Backbone.history.loadUrl()` or similar.
 Will be called for all `pool.navigated` calls. `existingPage` will be true when the page has been used in a previous render cycle.
+- When `cacheResources` is falsy a `fs.watch` will be performed on all script files loaded into the pool.
+Should one change then the pool will be restarted.
+This will preempt any running requests, leaving them in an indeterminate state.
+In production it's recommended that this flag be set to `true`.

 The returned pool instance consists of:
 - `navigate(path, callback)`: Renders a given path and returns it to callback.